ka-reem/BuildingsBenchTutorial/Tutorials/Intro-Modules/Develop-Conda-Kernel.md

 Deactivate the `myEnv` environment.

+Exercises 1 and 2 teach you how to create an environment and install modules within it.
+You will apply these skills to create a `BuildingBenchEnv` environment and set up a kernel using it.
+This kernel, `BuildingsBenchKernel`, will be used for all exercises and final project tasks.

 ## Excersice 3: Create `BuildingsBenchKernel` Kernel

 Create a `conda` environment named `BuildingsBenchEnv` with Python version 3.10.